 The following are glacial depositional features

 this is material deposited directly by the glacier. till is always unsorted since glacier is not capable of doing so.

 The main difference between till and stratified drift is that ice cannot sort the sediments it carries hence till is composed of unsorted particle sizes.

 these are deposits made by streams flowing in the tunnels underneath the ice, near the terminal of the glacier.

-- Drumlins are streamlined asymmetrical hills composed of till.
-The steep side faces the direction from which the glacier advances, while sides points in the direction the ice moved.
+these are streamlined asymmetrical hills composed of till.
+The steep side faces the direction from which the glacier advances, while the sides point in the direction the ice moved.